VictorWTang/CCLE-Video-Downloader/README.md

 ## About

-A Firefox addon and Python script to downloads videos from CCLE.
+A Firefox addon and Python script to download videos from CCLE.

 ## Installation